Algorithms for Massive Data -- Lecture Notes: Bloom filters

 \subsection{The data structure}

+There exist several variants of Bloom filters; here we cover \emph{partitioned Bloom filters} \cite{mullin1983second}, which are easier to analyze.

-Let $M>0$ and $k>0$ be two integer parameters to be chosen later as a function of $\delta$.
-Let $h_1, \dots, h_k : U \rightarrow [0,M)$ be $k$ hash functions, where $U$ is the universe of size $n$ from which the set elements are chosen (for example: integers, strings, etc).
+Let $M>0$ and $k>0$ be two integer parameters that we will determine later (as a function of $m$ and of the desired false positive probability $\delta$).
+Without loss of generality, we assume that $M$ is a multiple of $k$.
+Let $h_1, \dots, h_k$ be $k$ hash functions whose domains and codomains are $h_i : U \rightarrow [(i-1)M/k, iM/k )$, for $i=1,\dots, k$.
+In other words, we partition the interval $[0,M)$ into $k$ non-overlapping sub-intervals, each of size $M/k$.
+Function $h_i$ sends elements from $U$ to the $i$-th such sub-interval, where $U$ is the universe of size $n$ from which the set elements are chosen (for example: integers, strings, etc).

-In our analysis, we will assume that the functions $h_1, \dots, h_k$ are \emph{independent and completely uniform}; in other words, we require that $(h_1(x_1), \dots, h_k(x_k))$ is a $n^k$-wise independent random variable uniformly distributed in $[0,M)^k$ whenever $x_1, \dots, x_k$ are pairwise distinct \footnote{Actually, the original filter proposed in \cite{bloom1970space} is slightly different than the one we are describing: in that case, it is required that $h_1(x), \dots, h_k(x)$ are all distinct (i.e. hashing without replacement).
+In our analysis, we will assume that the functions $h_1, \dots, h_k$ are \emph{independent and completely uniform}; in other words, we require that $(h_1(x_1), \dots, h_k(x_k))$ is a $n^k$-wise independent random variable whenever $x_1, \dots, x_k$ are pairwise distinct \footnote{Actually, the original filter proposed in \cite{bloom1970space} is slightly different than the one we are describing: in that case, it is required that $h_1(x), \dots, h_k(x)$ are all distinct (i.e. hashing without replacement).
 The variant we describe is more common nowadays.
 See \cite{grandi2018analysis} for an analysis of both variants: they have similar performance.}.
 Recall from the previous sections that this is not a realistic assumption, since full independence requires too much space (in this particular case, we would need $O(nk\log M)$ bits of space!).
-When implementing Bloom filters in practice, this assumption is tolerated since the observed behaviour of Bloom filters implemented using cryptographic functions (e.g. SHA-256) follows closely the theoretical analysis that uses full independent hashing.
-There exists a solution from the theoretical side as well: in \cite[Sec.
+While in these notes we make this assumption to simplify the analysis, this is not a strict requirement: in \cite[Sec.
 3.3]{mitzenmacher2008simple} the authors show that using $O(1)$-independent hash functions, we can obtain the same theoretical guarantees (false positive rate) of full-independent hashing, at the price of multiplying the filter's space usage by a constant.

 The Bloom filter is simply a bit-vector $B[0,M-1]$ of length $M$, initialized with all entries equal to 0.
 Queries are implemented as follows:

 \begin{itemize} \item Insert: to insert $x$ in the set, we set $B[h_i(x)] \leftarrow 1$ for all $i=1, \dots, k$. \item Membership: to check if $x$ belongs to the set, we return $\bigwedge_{i=1}^k B[h_i(x)]$. \end{itemize}